jim-schwoebel/allie/features/readme.md

 This is a folder for extracting features from audio, text, image, video, or .CSV files.

 ## Implemented

+Note that all scripts implemented have features and their corresponding labels.
+It is important to provide labels to understand what the features correspond to.
+It's also to keep in mind the relative speeds of featurization to optimize server costs (they are provided here for reference).

 ### Audio
 * [audio_features]() - standard audio array
 * [librosa_features]()